My Story: Battling Self Doubt to Blogging Success.

 And it worked.

-Three months in I obtained over 500 backlinks and generated 7,600 organic visitors/month.
+Three months in, I obtained over 500 backlinks and generated 7,600 organic visitors/month.

-Six months in I obtained over 3,000 backlinks, built my Domain Rating to 66, increased my organic traffic to 44,000 visitors/month, and started making more money from my blog than my full-time job.
+Six months in, I obtained over 3,000 backlinks, built my Domain Rating to 66, increased my organic traffic to 44,000 visitors/month, and started making more money from my blog than my full-time job.

-The metrics speak for themselves:
+The metrics started speaking for themselves.